SteveSayantan/DevOps-Bootcamp/docker-basics/dockerVolumes.md

 ### WHY
 When our container needs to store some data in it, the data persists till the container is running.
 If the container is restarted or removed, all the data is destroyed.
 So, it is a very common requirement to persist the data in a Docker container beyond the lifetime of the container.

+Volumes are persistent data stores for containers, created and managed by Docker.

 ### HOW
 There are 2 different ways how docker solves this problem.

 1. Volumes
-2. Bind Directory on a host as a Mount
+2. Bind mounts

 ### Bind Mount
 When you use a bind mount, a file or directory on the host machine is attached to a container.
 The file or directory is referenced by its absolute path on the host machine.
 The container can read and write to the directory.
 It can not be managed by docker cli.